-DB 3, 4 and 5 will have 41 no. standby generators with 41 no. flues and two fire pump with 2 no. flues, The generator flues have been installed to a height of 18m, 25m or 31.5m above ground level and the fire pump flues have been installed to a height of 3m above ground level resulting in a total of 43 emission points.
+The site will have 95 no. standby generators with 95 no. flues and two fire pump with 2 no. flues.
+The generator flues have been installed to a height of 23.5m, 24m or 25m above ground level and the fire pump flues have been installed to a height of 3m above ground level resulting in a total of 97 emission points.
 The generators are only used during testing, maintenance and in the event of other abnormal operating events including emergency power outages.
 The generators and fire pumps are classified as minor emission points due to their periodic testing and infrequent use.
 The environmental impact of these minor emissions are set out in Attachment-7-1-3-2 - Air Emissions Impact of this license application.

-It is anticipated, based on the applicants' past experience, that back-up generators will be used infrequently.
-The back-up generators are not expected to run in excess of 500 hours per year.
+The backup generators are not expected to run in excess of 500 hours per year.
 Generators are fitted with a data logger which tracks the number of hours the generators operate.